WU-RDS/MA2025/_book/index.md

 ### Contact {-}

-We are happy to answer your questions, so feel free to send us a short email - either to Daniel Winkler ([daniel.winkler\@wu.ac.at](mailto:daniel.winkler\@wu.ac.at)), Elizaveta Patrikeeva ([elizaveta.patrikeeva@wu.ac.at](mailto:elizaveta.patrikeeva@wu.ac.at)), or myself ([nils.wloemert@wu.ac.at](mailto:nils.wloemert@wu.ac.at)).
+We are happy to answer your questions, so feel free to send us a short email - Katrin Wasmayer ([katrin.wasmayer@wu.ac.at](mailto:katrin.wasmayer@wu.ac.at)), or myself ([nils.wloemert@wu.ac.at](mailto:nils.wloemert@wu.ac.at)).
 We will be available during the weekly sessions to clarify your questions.
-Daniel will be your point of contact for questions regarding the group project and Elizaveta will be your point of contact for the individual assignments. **However, please note that before you contact us, you should try to solve problems on your own first (e.g., by using the online tutorial, doing research online, asking questions via the online forum, or discussion with your class mates).**
+I will be your point of contact for questions regarding the lectures or the group project and Katrin will be your point of contact for the individual assignments. **However, please note that before you contact us, you should try to solve problems on your own first (e.g., by using the online tutorial, doing research online, asking questions via the online forum, or discussion with your class mates).**

 ### Acknowledgements {-}